rbarbosa51/GeometryNodesByTutorials/README.md

 # Geometry Nodes 3.3 By Tutorials
 Repository for the upcoming book: Blender 3.3 Geometry Nodes by Tutorials.
-More to follow

-# The book will be coming soon!!!
+# The book will be released September 17

+# Chapters 1, 17, 19, 21, and 31 are now available as free tutorial demos.

+Chapters are in early draft, and are subject to change.
+Feel free to follow along on the tutorials to see if the book's teaching style is to your liking.